 - In extreme cases, the nail can grow so long that it curls back into the pad

-- Overgrown nails can limit mobility and cause hip and joint pain
+- Overgrown nails can limit mobility and change gait, causing hip and joint pain

 The good news is that regularly checking your dog’s paws will help you stay on top of his or her nail health and prevent the nails from ever getting this bad.